BERKELEY -- Crews broke ground Friday on a $54 million Solar Energy Research Center at the Lawrence Berkeley National Laboratory.

 Frie said the Berkeley and Richmond campuses will both be leaders in renewable fuel technology, one of the most in demand research in the 21st century.
 The Richmond facility will be a leader in biofuel production, Frei said, while Berkeley will lead on converting sunlight to fuels using nanotechnology.

 The Berkeley lab was started in 1931, and researchers have won more than a dozen Nobel Prizes.
-The U.S. Department of Energy lab is managed by
+The U.S. Department of Energy lab is managed by the University of California.

 The new construction and expansion at the dense Berkeley lab site follows an announcement earlier this year that a second lab campus will be built on Richmond's southern shoreline area.